top of page

 "You could say that synchronicity is a sense of interconnectedness.
 Some sort of guidance for some people: as long as they are open to the experience and detect meaning in it."

-Similarly, we can offer a different, more rational explanation for synchronicity.
-Consider Professor Magda Osman from the UK.
+Likewise, we can offer another, more rational explanation for synchronicity.
+Consider the arguments of Professor Magda Osman from the UK.
 She is a Professor specialising in Basic and Applied Decision-Making.
 As a psychologist, she is particularly interested in decision-making during uncertain times and in popular beliefs about the unconscious.
 Additionally, she serves as the Head of Research and Analysis at the University of Cambridge.
 Her research on coincidences, conducted with Dr. Mark K. Johansen, has been published by ResearchGate.

 Humans and Their Logical Thinking